ASC Strategic Plan

 Investment literacy is a life skill that helps investors grow and protect their hard-earned money.
 With longer life spans and fewer companies offering defined-benefit pensions, it is increasingly important that Canadians become knowledgeable about how to safely invest for their future.

-Increase direct interaction with market constituents to more effectively communicate regulatory objectives and expectations
+Increase direct interaction with market constituents to more effectively communicate regulatory objectives

 The ASC will continue to work with market participants to advance their understanding of the regulatory regime, including developing and providing plain language web content and sharing regular, timely and meaningful information.
+We will position the ASC as the regulator of choice for new market participants seeking to enter the Canadian market.

 Pillar Three: Foster a culture of engagement

 The collective knowledge and experience of staff at the ASC is the foundation of our success.
-Their efforts to build strong relationships with individuals and organizations that participate in Alberta’s capital market are a critical part of the administration of provincial securities laws.
+Their efforts to build strong relationships with their colleagues and with individuals and organizations that participate in Alberta’s capital market are a critical part of the administration of provincial securities laws.
 We must continue to foster a strong sense of collaboration, including seeking input from market participants and encouraging a two-way flow of information.

 Themes: